Banuja15/indian-population-analysis/README.md

 Files Included

-Indian_Population_Analysis.xlsx :Contains raw data, statistical calculations, and visualizations for demographic analysis.
+Indian_Population_Analysis.xlsx : Contains raw data, statistical calculations, and visualizations for demographic analysis.

-Indian_Population_Analysis_Interpretation.xlsx :Provides a structured interpretation and summary of insights derived from the analysis, focusing on population trends and conclusions.
+Indian_Population_Analysis_Interpretation.xlsx : Provides a structured interpretation and summary of insights derived from the analysis, focusing on population trends and conclusions.

 Key Learnings